esperantigo/wca-reguloj-tradukoj/esperanto/wca-regulations.md

 - 9i) Results of official WCA competitions must be listed on the WCA world rankings.
     - 9i1) The WCA recognizes the following types of regional records: national records, continental records, and world records.
     - 9i2) All the results of a round are considered to take place on the last calendar date of the round.
 If a regional record is broken multiple times on the same calendar date, only the best result is recognized as breaking that regional record.
-    - 9i3) If the WCA Regulations for an event are changed, existing regional records stand until they are broken under the new WCA Regulations.
+    - 9i3) If the WCA Reguloj for an event are changed, existing regional records stand until they are broken under the new WCA Reguloj.
 - 9j) Each event must be held at most once per competition.
 - 9k) All competitors may participate in all events of a competition, except in cases specifically approved by the WCA Competition Announcement Team.
 - 9l) Each round must be completed before any following round of the same event can start.
 Exception: Extra attempts may be given at any point during a competition to replace an attempt that was initially invalid.